bykristea/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+A: Document  Object Model, is a representation of the html elements of a webpage, and can interact and manipulate the page through it.

 2. What is an event?
+A:  An interaction a user has with a site, click, moving mouse etc.

 3. What is an event listener?
+A:  a way to listen for a specific event on a specific element.

 4. Why would we convert a NodeList into an Array?
+A: We convert NodeLists into arrays to be able to use methods such as forEach etc.

 5. What is a component?
+A: component is made of several parts of code, that can reused throughout an application or site.

 ### Git Set up